 I have many friends in the Philippines and a good few are on my Facebook contact list.
 Frequently they make some religious reference, and I usually check it out.
 One led me to a site where a well-known preacher was berating the people, saying that their form of Marianist Catholicism was what had brought successive natural disasters upon the Philippines.
 It made me think.
 Despite the obvious shortcomings of the logic, I could see what he was getting at.
 This is Goddess worship; there’s no place I know of where Inanna, Isis and the baby Horus are more deeply revered.
 Okay, so they changed their names but that means little.
 Archetypes, after all, are archetypes.

-Furthermore, despite the in-your-face prevalence of Roman Catholicism, the huge number of churches, the Jesus and Mary posters everywhere, the figurines and the Biblical texts, there is another cultural source that must not be ignored.
+Furthermore, despite the prevalence of Roman Catholicism, the huge number of churches, the Jesus and Mary posters everywhere, the figurines and the Biblical texts, there is another cultural source that must not be ignored.
 The Philippines is in southeast Asia, and underlying the apparently Westernised, Christian worship is a strong and deep-rooted animism.

 Animism is usually described simply as the belief that everything has a spirit that gives it life.
 This is only a partial truth, however.
 The basis of animism is Goddess worship.
 The Goddess is the Earth, and the trees, the rocks, the rivers, and the spirits that live within them are also part of the Earth, and of the Goddess.
 The Philippines has an extremely well developed mythology of fantastic creatures which emanate from the Goddess and haunt the night.
 The night, of course, is the time of the Goddess, and here walk the Aswang, the terrifying, shape-changing and bloodsucking beasts of Philippine folklore.